The Basics 4

 2. Check in with colleagues by phone: not only to let them know what you’re up to, but also to find out what’s going on in the office

-3. Pick the top 3 most influential people for your career and seek to meet them for lunch at least once a month
+3. Pick the top 3 most influential people for your career and meet them at least once a month: for example, for lunch

 5. CC your boss strategically: to remain top of mind, you might CC your boss just a little bit more often than you would od in the office.
 Every email that pops up in his inbox it’s like a reminder that you exist, and that you are getting stuff done from home.
 Don’t overdo it, though